 - Google Chrome is currently the most used web browser in the world.

-- Many users reported various errors and some reported that they can’t uninstall Google Chrome at all.
+- Many users reported various errors and some reported that they can’t uninstall Google Chrome.

-- Are you having more problems with Chrome?
-If so, head over to our Chrome hub, for more in-depth solutions.
+- Having more problems with Chrome?
+Head over to our Chrome hub, for more in-depth solutions.

 We know that many of you encountered this problem quite a few times.
 We are trying to come to your aid with this guide.